skip to Main Content

 • Marshmallow: A soothing herbal remedy for the digestive system, Marshmallow is an excellent herb for a leaky gut because it creates a protective layer over intestinal perforations.

-All are found in our Leaky/Balanced Gut Tincture.
+All are found in our Balanced Gut Tincture.
 This formulation is an easy way to help assist in the repair of the intestinal tract in order to restore the healthy function of the gut.

 Conclusion